AVEVA/CONNECT-data-services-developer-docs/content/api-reference/streaming-updates/streaming-updates-signups.md

 <a id="opIdSignupManager_Update Signup"></a>

-Updates the properties (e.g name) of a signup.
+Updates the properties (for example, name) of a signup.

 <h3>Request</h3>